Learn how to build robust REST API with Clojure by composing libraries including Reitit, Ring, Integrant, and next.jdbc.

 If after watching a couple of first videos you are unsatisfied, get in touch—we we'll provide a full refund.

-Not during early access.
-Later on—yes, and it's better than a regular subscription.
+Yes, and it's better than a regular subscription.
 We have an option to spread the payments over multiple months and it will cancel automatically when you pay the whole amount.
 No more "forgotten" subscriptions on your credit card.

 Yes!
 By buying this course you are supporting Open Source Projects.
 10% of profits will be transferred to Clojurists Together to fund critical Clojure and ClojureScript open source projects.
 Additionally to that, we also support independent software developers working on Clojure projects.